Tips for Helping Kids with Homework & Homeschool Lessons

 Homework is a necessary part of school, though not always the best part of your kid's day.
-Thankfully, homework doesn’t have to be a battle every afternoon.
+Now that kids are completing their lessons from home, it's easy for kids to slack off or get frustrated and discouraged.
+Thankfully, this new homeschool time doesn’t have to be a battle every day.
 When parents create routines and set their kids up for success, homework time can become painless, and dare I say, fun.

-Set aside a tote with basic supplies like rulers and pencils and put it out daily after school.
-When kids have everything, they need to complete their work within arm’s reach, they’re less likely to get up to look for something and get distracted by toys.
+Set aside a tote with basic supplies like rulers and pencils and put it out daily once you're ready to begin homeschool lessons.
+When kids have everything they need to complete their work within arm’s reach, they’re less likely to get up to look for something and get distracted by toys.

 Create a Routine

-We all know kids are creatures of habit, and homework time is no exception.
-Create an after-school routine that works for your family and stick to it.
-We recommend a little time to run around immediately after school, followed by a snack.
-Enforce that the time between snack and dinner is reserved for homework or quiet reading.
-After dinner is over, give kids free time to spend as they choose, so long as homework has been completed.
+We all know kids are creatures of habit, and this unprecedented time is no exception.
+Try to mimic their pre-coronavirus routine in a way that works for your family and stick to it.
+We recommend a little time to run around every couple hours, followed by snacks.
+Once you reach the time they usually get home from school, put the books away and focus on play for a couple hours.
+Wrap up any final lessons, and after dinner is over, give kids free time to spend as they choose, so long as homework has been completed.
 Plans like this help instill time management skills from an early age, too!

 Don’t do it for Them

 No parent wants to see their child struggle academically, but one of the worst things you can do is complete their work for them for the sake of earning a higher grade.
 When parents spoon feed answers to their children, these little students miss out on valuable learning opportunities that could have huge consequences down the road.
-Homework is designed to reinforce what was covered in the classroom, meaning if they’re having a hard time completing the work at home, they likely had a hard time at school too.
-If this becomes a regular reoccurrence, talk to their teacher to see if there are opportunities for extra help you can take advantage of.
+Homeschooling during the coronavirus quarantine is all about teaching what would have been covered in the classroom.
+Take advantage of this time to spend extra time on subjects they may be struggling with, or to move quicker through topics that come easily.

 Understand their Strengths